-Zubair is a corporate partner and head of our Middle East practice, helping clients with M&A, private equity, asset management and both conventional and Islamic investment fund formation.
+Zubair is a corporate partner helping clients with M&A, private equity, asset management and both conventional and Islamic investment fund formation.
 He regularly works with boards of financial institutions, private equity houses, asset managers and sovereign wealth funds on a broad range of complex, cross-border corporate transactions.

 He has been based in the Middle East since December 2000, having previously worked in London and Melbourne.

 Zubair has been consistently named as one of the world's leading corporate finance and investment funds lawyers annually for the last 15 years by various international legal directories including Legal 500, Chambers Global and The International Who’s Who of Private Funds Lawyers.

 Zubair has been inducted into The Legal 500 EMEA Hall of Fame - 2018, he is the only specialist recognised for Investment Funds in the UAE.

 Private Equity International named him as one of the ‘30 Most Influential Lawyers in Global Private Equity’ in their most recent global list.

 ENGIE on its successful bid to acquire a 40% equity stake in DFM-listed National Central Cooling Company PJSC (Tabreed) from Mubadala Investment Company for AED 2.8 billion

 BMA International on the auction sale of its 100% stake in Retail Arabia, the franchise owner of 26 GEANT hypermarket and supermarket stores in the United Arab Emirates, Bahrain and Kuwait (and 4 Gulfmart supermarkets in Bahrain), to Majid Al Futtaim Holdings